 You can read more advice from Steph about sound walls here.

 - Make them a record of learning rather than an attractive decoration

 - Include children in the making of the word wall.
 Allow them to write the cards and participate in placing them on the wall.

 - Refer to the wall often and use them as a tool to review previously learned material

 - Change the words often (as you start a new unit of work for example)

 - Be prepared to start with a blank wall and add to it as learning progresses

 - Don’t laminate.
 It is bad for the environment and can be shiny for children to read

 - If you want children to use the wall display, place it at their eye level

 The central message here is that there is a difference between decoration and purposeful recording of learning displayed on the wall.
 I’d love to see examples of your classroom learning displays.
-To share your pics, please pop on over to my Facebook page and inspire others!
+To share your pics, please pop on over to my Facebook group and inspire others!